mairandomness/term_quiz/README.md

 cd term_quiz
 ```

-2. To run the quiz you can type
+2. To run the test results you can type
 ```
 python3 test.py
 ```